-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Resources must include: - I.D.1.a).(1) inpatient, outpatient, imaging, laboratory, rehabilitation, and research facilities; (Core) - I.D.1.a).(2) operating rooms fully equipped for surgery of the spine; and.
-(Core) - I.D.1.a).(3)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

+I.D.1.a) Resources must include: I.D.1.a).(1) ambulatory care, inpatient, and laboratory facilities; (Core) I.D.1.a).(2) specialized pathology and musculoskeletal imaging services; (Core) I.D.1.a).(3) clinical services in pediatrics, pediatric oncology, nuclear medicine, psychiatry, surgery and its subspecialties, infectious disease, radiation oncology, and medical oncology; and, (Core) I.D.1.a).(4) access to oncologic nursing, nutrition, dietetic counseling, social services, orthotic/prosthetic services, and physical and occupational rehabilitation.
+(Core)

-close cooperation with all clinical services available for the education of fellows, including neurological surgery, critical care, physical medicine and rehabilitation, neurology, radiology, pathology, laboratory medicine, anesthesiology, oncology and infectious disease.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core)

+- I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)